 Forced or Compulsory Labour

-NDS, octive of ation open ogue and legal NRS Relief is against any form of forced or compulsory labour.
-Our company is committed to ensuring that all work is voluntary and that employees have the freedom to leave in accordance with established terms of employment.
+NRS Relief is against any form of forced or compulsory labour.
+Our company is committed to ensuring that all work is voluntary and that employees have the freedom to leave in accordance with established terms employment.